godatadriven/prod-ready-ml-template/README.md

 You need to:
 1. Clone (you need to clone via ssh) or download this repo.
-2. Install Python with a version greater than `3.10` (we recommend 3.11.6 as this version will be pinned in the codespaces).
+2. Install `uv`.
+See here for instructions: https://docs.astral.sh/uv/getting-started/installation/
-3. Install uv and configure `uv python install 3.11.6` and `uv python use 3.11.6`.
+3. Install Python using `uv` with the Python version being >=3.10 (we recommend 3.11.6, as this will be the pinned version in the codespaces).<br>You can use these commands: `uv python install 3.11.6` and `uv python use 3.11.6`.

 ### Using Codespaces